sbrady/sbrady.github.io/_posts/2015-01-28-Pull-Request-vs-Continuous-Integration.markdown

 **Closing**

-Clearly Pull requests and feature branch are a fantastic.
+Clearly Pull requests and feature branch are fantastic.
 Pull requests have changed the face of open source software, thank you github.
 However for a software team working on proprietary software.
 Please default to Continuous Integration and use feature branches when necessary.